First Indian Air Force Heritage Centre takes flight in Chandigarh

 Defence minister Rajnath Singh inaugurated the first-of-its-kind Indian Air Force (IAF) Heritage Centre in Chandigarh on Monday.

-The centre, spread over 17,000 square feet on Madhya Marg in Sector 18, depicts the IAF’s role in various wars, including in 1965, 1971 and the Kargil War, and the Balakot air strike through murals and memorabilia.
+The centre, spread over 17,000 square feet on Madhya Marg in Sector 18, depicts the IAF’s role in various wars, including in 1965, 1971 and the Kargil War, besides the Balakot airstrike through murals and memorabilia.

-Also read: Chandigarh: PGI nurses pained by staff shortage, delay in sanction of more posts

-Its exhibits will be a source of inspiration for future generations and it will showcase the indomitable spirit of the Indian Air Force, officials said.
+“This centre is an embodiment of IAF’s rich history and legacy.
+It showcases the evolution of the force since its inception.
+It will provide a unique opportunity to learn about the crucial role the IAF in defending the nation.
+The centre will serve as a source of inspiration for the future generations,” the minister said.

 The centre has eight attractions, including aircraft models and weapon displays.
-The biggest attraction is a flight simulator.
+The biggest attraction is the flight simulator.
 Informative exhibits on aero engines, aircraft, kiosks and machines/fixtures, films on achievements and personalities, and guides have been set up.
-A souvenir shop is also part of the museum.
+The museum also houses a souvenir shop.

+A MiG-21 fighter jet, which was inducted into the IAF in 1963, and Kanpur 1, the first aircraft built by India in 1951, have also found space at the heritage centre.

+Project director Group Captain PS Lamba said, “The defence minister took a round of the centre and tried his hand at three flight simulators.
+He also experienced virtual reality through which he was simulated to get airborne from Jaisalmer, bomb a tank in Longewala, and land back in his hunter fighter jet.
+The minister also accessed the MiG-21 cockpit.”

-Punjab governor and UT administrator Banwarilal Purohit, who was the guest of honour, Air Chief Marshal VR Chaudhari and Chandigarh MP Kirron Kher were present on the occasion.
+Punjab governor and UT administrator Banwarilal Purohit, who was the guest of honour, Air Chief Marshal VR Chaudhari and Chandigarh MP Kirron Kher were present during the centre’s inauguration.

-The IAF chief had visited the Indian Air Force Heritage Centre last month to review its progress.

-Rajnath Singh also inaugurated Chandigarh Police’s CenCOPS, the Centre for Cyber Operations and Security, at the Government Press building.